tommylau-exe/big-data-final-project/README.md

 # Question 2

-If the goal is to build a reccomendation system then the logical question is as follows:
+If the goal is to build a recommendation system then the logical question is as follows:

-Can we build an intelligent movie reccomendation system based on the reviews of other users?
+Can we build an intelligent movie recommendation system based on the reviews of other users?

-Thankfully Spark has a great reccomendation algorithm built-in, so I'll be using the Alternating Least Squares (ALS) algorithm they provide to build my reccomendations.
+Thankfully Spark has a great recommendation algorithm built-in, so I'll be using the Alternating Least Squares (ALS) algorithm they provide to build my recommendations.
 To summarize:

 - ALS Model
   - Max iterations: 5
   - Regularization Parameter: 0.1
   - Inputs: (movieId, rating) pairs
-  - Ouptut: Movie reccomendations
+  - Output: Movie recommendations

 # Results